 One of the main development objectives is to keep code running smoothly with the least amount of time and effort possible.

 React Native currently lacks proper support for UI and integration testing.
-Additionally, there are only a few frameworks for testing RN applications at the unit level.
+Additionally, there are only a few cross platform app development frameworks for testing RN applications at the unit level.
 Without official support, developers must depend on third-party tools such as Appium and Detox to discover problems.

 Additionally, it continues to depend on third-party libraries to automate development and release processes.